ISC-HEI/gdx2d/README.md

+# DEV

-//To generate the jar releases mvn package
+#### To generate the jar releases
+mvn package

-//To package the project for students student.sh
+#### To package the project for students
+student.sh

-//To change the version number
+#### To change the version number
 Update the <gdx2d.version>x.y.z</gdx2d.version> properties in ./pom.xml and ./gdx2d-library/pom.xml

+#### Modifying the gdx2d library code
+You can do it, the demo and the hello app will use it.
+(No packaging required)

+#### Changing the maven scripts (pom.xml)
+If you do so, you will have to refresh intellij by :

+- Opening the view/Tool Windows/Maven
+- Click on the 'Reimport All Maven Projects' button (the recycle icon)

+Note that in case you have a broken build script, the intellij maven error reporting isn't very useful.
+It is better to just run some maven commands in the shell to get a better insight (ex : mvn clean compile).

 # Welcome to gdx2d [![Build Status](https://travis-ci.org/hevs-isi/gdx2d.svg?branch=master)](https://travis-ci.org/hevs-isi/gdx2d) [![Maven Central](https://maven-badges.herokuapp.com/maven-central/ch.hevs.gdx2d/gdx2d-core/badge.svg)](http://search.maven.org/#search%7Cga%7C1%7Cch.hevs.gdx2d)